Confrontation at Borehamwood Vigil for Israeli Hostages

 As a member of Jews for Justice for Palestinians, I know there are many other Jews that want fairness for Palestinians.
 Those Jews don’t support Hamas.

 There were Germans during Hitler’s time that supported Jews and were against what the Nazis did.
-It didn’t make those Germans against Germany, just the Nazis.
+It didn’t make those Germans against Germany, just against the Nazis.

 When the woman learned that I was Jewish, she said she didn’t get it.